Find Trade Colleges

 $32,043 Avg Student Debt

-Full-time students from Washington pay an average of $4,901 in tuition and fees if they choose to attend Tacoma Community College.
+Students from Washington who attend Tacoma Community College full time pay an average of $4,901 in tuition and fees.
 If you are from out of state, expect to pay an average of $10,649.
 Bachelor’s Degree recipients from Tacoma Community College accumulate an average of $32,043 in student debt by the time they complete their degree.
 Around 88% of those degree recipients were women.

 Read full report on Tacoma Community College